shackcrack007/hybrid-attacks-course-template/labs (for course sessions, not part of setup)/lab-4-full-attack-flow/README.md

     <summary><b>Entire attack path hint (use as last resort)</b></summary>

 ![entire_path](entire_path.png)
-    1. Pass reset: DC vm -> reset pass of "user2" using Entra Sync credentials
+    1. Pass reset: DC vm -> reset pass of "user2" (or your given user in the class) using Entra Sync account credentials

     2. Login to Azure as that user using your browser

-    3. Azure Portal Run Command on Win11 VM (the VM that has user1 logged on)
+    3. Azure Portal Run Command on Win11 VM

-    4. Steal user1 PRT Cookie by running powershell script from the Run Command extension on the Azure portal
+    4. Steal the app secret on that VM by running powershell script from the Run Command extension on the Azure portal

-    5. Use PRT Cookie to get access token and authenticate using PowerShell to MS Graph API read secret.txt from storage account
+    5. Use the secret to get access token and authenticate using PowerShell to MS Graph API read secret.txt from storage account
 </details>

 ## Step 1